 Crock pots are your new best friend, especially if you work long days and spend most of your time at the office.
 We love that you can throw in your proteins and veggies into a crock pot in the morning and come back to a hot, fresh, and delicious meal come nighttime.

-Eating breakfast will set the tone for the rest of your day.
-We know, we know.
-Mornings are the worst.
-Our suggestion: Try prepping your breakfast the night before (we like chia pudding, cold oats, yogurt with fruits, or avocado spread) so you can grab and go right when you get up.
+Try prepping your breakfast the night before (we like chia pudding, cold oats, yogurt with fruits, or avocado spread) so you can grab and go right when you get up.
 Another perfectly convenient breakfast?
 Smoothies.
-Nothing is easier to whip up than a smoothie, which you can drink on your way to work or at your desk.
+Nothing is easier to whip up than a smoothie, which you can drink at your desk.